 The data validation process is typically performed after all data have been received and verified for a particular project.
-To accommodate data requests or to conduct preliminary data analyses, the validation can be performed on a subset of data at any point during the course of the project, but will need to be re-done upon receipt and verification of all additional data.
+To accommodate data requests or to conduct preliminary data analyses, the validation can be performed on a subset of data at any point during the project but will need to be redone upon receipt and verification of all additional data.
 Step 4 describes the biological data validation procedures.